-Canada to take hardline on Trump’s core demands as NAFTA talks resume
+Canada to take hard line on Trump’s protectionist demands as NAFTA talks resume

-At a 9 a.m. sit-down with Foreign Affairs Minister Chrystia Freeland at his Washington offices on Oct.
-17 – the final day of the fourth round of the renegotiation of the North American free-trade agreement – the Trump administration's trade czar announced that he wanted to scrap the U.S.-imposed year-end deadline for a deal and extend talks to March.

-The development was as unexpected as it was welcome.
-Canadian officials had gone into the fourth round fully prepared for the United States to tear up NAFTA.
-Sources with knowledge of Ottawa's thinking say Ms. Freeland had for weeks been bracing for the possibility the Americans would trigger the Article 2205 withdrawal procedure at any moment.
+Canada will give no ground on the Trump administration's protectionist demands when the renegotiation of the North American free-trade agreement resumes this week in Mexico City, but will try to quickly reach deals on easier issues in hopes of showing goodwill, sources familiar with Ottawa's strategy said.

+The Trudeau government is well aware that taking a hard line on Washington's "poison pill" proposals risks blowing up the talks, said the sources, who spoke on condition of anonymity to describe confidential discussions.
+But Ottawa believes failing to reach a deal on NAFTA is better than agreeing to a bad one.

-Mexico was in a similar place.
-One source characterized the Pena Nieto administration's psychological state as the fifth stage of grief: acceptance that there may be no avoiding the end of the deal.
+Mexico is in a similar place.
+One source characterized Enrique Pena Nieto's administration as being in the fifth stage of grief: acceptance that there may be no avoiding the end of the deal.

-When the three sides reconvene in Mexico City for the fifth round this week, Canada will try to seize the last best chance to salvage the deal that governs $1.3-trillion in annual trade – even as it is ready for the possibility talks could still unravel.
+NAFTA, Trump and Canada: A guide to the trade file and what it could mean for you

-The Canadian strategy is to give no ground at the bargaining table on the Trump administration's "poison pill" protectionist demands, but quickly reach deals on as many of the easier issues as possible in hopes of showing goodwill, people familiar with the plan said.
-Outside the talks, Canadian officials will continue their long-running outreach campaign to NAFTA-friendly U.S. businesses and politicians.
-The outreach has a two-fold aim, sources said: to crank up domestic pressure on the White House to back off its toughest demands, and to mobilize Congress to oppose President Donald Trump if he tries to pull the United States from the pact.
+Outside the talks, Canadian officials will continue their long-running outreach campaign to NAFTA-friendly U.S. businesses and politicians, in hopes of both cranking up domestic pressure on the White House to back off its toughest demands and mobilize Congress to oppose President Donald Trump if he tries to pull the United States out of the pact, the sources said.

-The people, speaking on condition of anonymity to describe confidential discussions, said Ottawa is well aware that taking a hard line on the Trump administration's core demands could spell the end of negotiations.
-But the Trudeau government believes failing to reach a deal on NAFTA is better than agreeing to a bad one, the sources said.
-One person said that if talks became permanently deadlocked – or Mr. Trump ends up in a constitutional standoff with Congress on whether he has the unilateral power to pull the U.S. out of the pact – this would be a fine outcome for Canada as the current deal would simply remain in place.
-No matter how badly talks go, the people said, Canada is determined to stay at the table and force the Trump administration to decide if it will pull the plug.
+No matter how badly talks go, the sources said, Canada is determined to stay at the table and force the Trump administration to decide whether it will pull the plug.
+One person said that if negotiations become permanently deadlocked – or Mr. Trump ends up in a standoff with Congress on whether he has the unilateral power to pull the United States out of the pact – this would not be the worst outcome for Canada as the current deal would simply remain in place.

+Now, a pact governing $1.3-trillion in annual trade hangs in the balance as Canada braces for a bargaining table showdown with the world's most powerful country and sets a collision course with its volatile President.

 "The Canadian government has shown that it is tough at the negotiating table, at the same time showing a willingness to continue with the process.
 But it's been faced with aggressive and unyielding U.S. demands," said Lawrence Herman, a veteran Toronto-based trade lawyer.
 "We'll know what the likelihood is of these negotiations going further in the Mexican round.
 The prognosis is not good."

-In Ottawa's view, Washington's core protectionist demands are so far beyond the pale of any modern free-trade agreement that negotiators must continue to hold a hard line against them all, said sources with knowledge of the Canadian thinking.
-These include proposals to require vehicles made in Canada and Mexico contain 50 per cent U.S. content; gut or eliminate the dispute resolution mechanisms in Chapters 11, 19 and 20; severely limit the amount of U.S. public procurement Canadian and Mexican firms can bid on; and add a sunset clause that would kill NAFTA in five years unless all three countries agreed to keep it.
+In Ottawa's view, Washington's main protectionist demands are so far beyond the pale of any modern free-trade agreement that – at least for now – negotiators must continue to hold a hard line against them all, according to sources with knowledge of the Canadian thinking.
+These include proposals to require that vehicles made in Canada and Mexico contain 50-per-cent U.S. content; gut or eliminate the dispute-resolution mechanisms in Chapters 11, 19 and 20; severely limit the amount of U.S. public procurement Canadian and Mexican firms can bid on; and add a sunset clause that would kill NAFTA in five years unless all three countries agreed to keep it.

-Canadians do, however, believe they can build negotiating momentum by swiftly reaching agreement on less contentious issues, such as slashing red tape at the border and making international e-commerce easier, the sources said.
+Canada does, however, believe it can build negotiating momentum by swiftly reaching agreement on less contentious issues, such as slashing red tape at the border and facilitating international e-commerce, the sources said.
 Some negotiators see a third category in between the non-negotiable proposals and the easy ones: matters that will be tough but that Ottawa might be willing to deal on.

-These include raising the de minimis threshold for duty-free online shopping, tightening intellectual property protections and granting more access to Canada's protected dairy market.
+These include raising Canada's $20 cap on duty-free online purchases, tightening intellectual-property protections and granting more access to Canada's protected dairy market.
 It will, however, be tough for the Canadians to make any compromises on such matters while the first set of protectionist U.S. demands remains on the table, sources said.

+The Trudeau government has for weeks been fully prepared for the United States to tear up NAFTA.
+Sources with knowledge of Ottawa's thinking said some officials were bracing for the Trump administration to trigger the Article 2205 withdrawal procedure during the fourth round of talks last month near Washington.
+Instead Robert Lighthizer, Mr. Trump's trade czar, surprised Canada when he opened an Oct.
+17 meeting with Foreign Minister Chrystia Freeland at his office by announcing he wanted to scrap the U.S.-imposed year-end deadline for a deal, extend talks to March and take more time between negotiating rounds.

-Meanwhile, Ottawa is continuing its push to get free trade-friendly American business and politicians to knock the Trump administration off its hardline positions.
-The idea is to use this pressure strategically, said people with knowledge of Canada's plans: Rather than have U.S. companies bombard the White House all at once, the plan is to line up American allies and keep them on standby, ready to jump in at the right moment.
+Meanwhile, Ottawa is continuing its push to get free-trade-friendly American business and politicians to knock the Trump administration off its hardline positions.
+The idea is to use this pressure strategically, said people with knowledge of Canada's plans.
+Rather than have U.S. companies bombard the White House all at once, the plan is to line up American allies and keep them on standby, ready to jump in at the right moment.
 When negotiators are discussing procurement at the bargaining table, for instance, that would be the time for American firms with Canadian government contracts to launch a lobbying blitz.

 The U.S. business community has been making a full-court press, trying to show the White House that its protectionist ambitions would hurt American industry.
 But the administration does not seem to be getting this message.